Using EAP Services in HR Policy Documentation: An Australian Guide

 The Purpose of Including EAP in HR Policies

-By incorporating employee assistance programs (EAP) into HR policy documents, the company is able to more formally guarantee that it cares for its staff members.
-Policies can serve as a reference for both employees who require assistance and supervisors who seek to answer enquiries regarding welfare.
-In the workplace, having clear documentation ensures that employee assistance programs (EAP) are perceived as a typical resource.
-This level of uniformity contributes to the maintenance of ethics and justice.
+By putting employee assistance programs (EAP) into HR policy papers, the firm is able to more formally ensure that it cares about its staff members.
+This is particularly beneficial for the company.
+The policies can be used as a reference for both employees who are in need of assistance and supervisors who are looking for answers to questions about welfare.
+Documentation that is easy to understand is essential in order to guarantee that employee assistance programs (EAP) are seen as a usual resource in the workplace.
+Maintaining ethics and justice is facilitated by this level of regularity, which contributes to said upkeep.

 Describing EAP Services Clearly and Simply